Hossein-HH/Hossein-HH/README.md

 ## JUP/JUC Repositories

-- JUP (Jahrom University Project) prefix indicates an undergraduate project created for a specific course at Jahrom University.
+- JUP (Jahrom University Project) prefix indicates an undergraduate project created for a specific course project at Jahrom University.

-- JUC (Jahrom University Course) prefix indicates a repository for undergraduate course projects, documentation, and related files created for a specific course at Jahrom University.
+- JUC (Jahrom University Course) prefix indicates a repository for undergraduate course homeworks, projects, documentation, and related files created for a specific course at Jahrom University.

 ### JUP Repositories
 ### JUC Repositories